 “Oppressor” and “Oppressed” in Liberal Contemporaries of Marx

 There were also, of course, contemporaries of Marx who were firmly in the Liberal tradition, and opposed to Socialism, who likewise recognized oppressive forces at work in society.
-John Stuart Mills tells the same critical story as Rousseau and other Enlightenment figures in his On Liberty (1859), but includes also the failures of the “enlightened” liberal democracies and republics of his day, e.g., England and the United States.
+John Stuart Mill tells the same critical story as Rousseau and other Enlightenment figures in his On Liberty (1859), but includes also the failures of the “enlightened” liberal democracies and republics of his day, e.g., England and the United States.
 After outlining the tyranny of modern governments, he turns to the social artifact, “the tyranny of the majority.”

 Like other tyrannies, the tyranny of the majority was at first, and is still vulgarly, held in dread, chiefly as operating through the acts of the public authorities.
 But reflecting persons perceived that when society is itself the tyrant—society collectively, over the separate individuals who compose it—its means of tyrannizing are not restricted to the acts which it may do by the hands of its political functionaries.
 Society can and does execute its own mandates: and if it issues wrong mandates instead of right, or any mandates at all in things with which it ought not to meddle, it practises a social tyranny more formidable than many kinds of political oppression, since, though not usually upheld by such extreme penalties, it leaves fewer means of escape, penetrating much more deeply into the details of life, and enslaving the soul itself.
 (Ch.
 1)

-An example of this tyranny, “more formidable than many kinds of political oppression,” is the oppression of women, born, according to Mills, of the solidification of “might” into social and political “right” that has smuggled oppression into even the most liberal societies.
+An example of this tyranny, “more formidable than many kinds of political oppression,” is the oppression of women, born, according to Mill, of the solidification of “might” into social and political “right” that has smuggled oppression into even the most liberal societies.

 They convert what was a mere physical fact into a legal right, give it the sanction of society, and principally aim at the substitution of public and organized means of asserting and protecting these rights, instead of the irregular and lawless conflict of physical strength.
 Those who had already been compelled to obedience became in this manner legally bound to it. … But this dependence, as it exists at present, is not an original institution, taking a fresh start from considerations of justice and social expediency—it is the primitive state of slavery lasting on, through successive mitigations and modifications occasioned by the same causes which have softened the general manners, and brought all human relations more under the control of justice and the influence of humanity.
 It has not lost the taint of its brutal origin.